2022-fall-comp-880/project-geetha-rajasekhar/README.md

 2. What is the probability of getting admission in the university based on average scores?
 3. What is the list of universities that got a particular rating.

-* The Data set we are using is Student admission Dataset which is obtained from kaggel.
+* The Data set we are using is Student admission Dataset which is obtained from Kaggel.